 BE CERTAIN YOUR PRODUCTS GET THERE WITH PROOF OF DELIVERY

-Whilst a certificate of postage has been standard practice for businesses for many years, this only proves that the product has been posted - not that the customer has received it.
+There are many ways businesses can protect themselves from the cost implications of losing parcels in the post.
+A certificate of postage has been standard practice for businesses who regularly use the mail system for many years - although this only proves that the product has been posted, not that the customer has received it.
 As the seller is responsible for getting the item to the customer, proof of delivery offers much more protection – read more about this in our blog.

-Not only can the customer track their purchase, proof of delivery also gives the seller certainty that the customer has received it – thanks to a signature or scanned barcode.
+By using proof of delivery, not only can the customer track their purchase, it also gives the seller certainty that the customer has received it – thanks to a signature or scanned barcode.
 This means businesses can protect themselves against any lost item claims and the associated refunds.

-As proof of delivery services and compensation processes differ between carriers, we’ve already done the comparisons for you.
+As proof of delivery services and compensation processes differ between UK carriers, we've done the comparisons for you.